melaniewalsh/tweetsofanativeson.com/index.md

 layout: page
 title: Tweets of a Native Son
 subtitle: Though civil rights literary icon James Baldwin died in 1987, today, on the internet, he seems as alive as ever
+meta-description: Explore James Baldwin's 21st-century digital afterlives through interactive data visualizations---#BlackLivesMatter tweets, YouTube videos, library circulation data, and more.
 bigimg:
 #  - "/img/big-imgs/rage-quote.jpg" : "Ronald Wimberly"
 #  - "/img/big-imgs/grouse-grind.jpeg" : "Vancouver, Canada (2014)"
 #  - "/img/big-imgs/hawaii1.jpeg" : "Kauai, HI, USA (2014)"
-share-img: "/img/baldwin-logo-white-background.png"
+share-img: "/img/baldwin-logo-black-background.png"

 ---
 <a class="twitter-grid" data-chrome="nofooter noborders transparent noheader" data-height="500" href="https://twitter.com/mellymeldubs/timelines/1039223114733953032?ref_src=twsrc%5Etfw">Tweets of a Native Son</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-This website features a series of data visualizations about James Baldwin's 21st-century digital afterlives that can be explored by students, fans, and scholars: [#BlackLivesMatter tweets](BlackLivesMatter-Baldwin), popular [YouTube videos](YouTube.md), [library circulation data](Seattle), and more.
+This website features a series of data visualizations about James Baldwin's 21st-century digital afterlives that can be explored by students, fans, and scholars: [#BlackLivesMatter tweets](BlackLivesMatter-Baldwin), popular [YouTube videos](YouTube.md), [library circulation data](Seattle-Public-Library), and more.

 The two facing Baldwins pictured above---designed by [John Ira Jennings](https://www.amazon.com/John-Jennings/e/B00R5MF56A) and [Ronald Wimberly](https://www.amazon.com/Ronald-Wimberly/e/B004NGTB9I/ref=ntt_dp_epwbk_0), respectively---represent the many powerful, divergent reimaginations of Baldwin captured here.
 On the left, a loud, red, street-art Baldwin with a bouquet of Black Power-style fists bursting from his mind: "To be **black +** conscious is to **live** in a **constant state of** rage<b>!</b>" On the right, a contemplative, blue, Pop-Arty Baldwin: "To be a **Negro in this country** and to be **relatively** conscious is to be in a rage **almost all the time**."

 What do these differences mean?
-[Where did these quotations come from](BlackLivesMatter-Baldwin#most-quoted-source-texts)?
+Where did these quotations come from?
 Why are they so popular?
 Why, above all, does James Baldwin matter to so many people today?
 Explore these questions and more through the *Tweets of a Native Son* [visualizations](BlackLivesMatter-Baldwin), [publications](Publications), and [resources](Sources).